dojot/dojot/tools/certgen/README.md

 With this tool, just inform the host names, IPs and CN of the certificate as parameters and it takes care to generate a ready-to-use certificate.

-It uses the OpenSSL program to generate certificates and cryptographic keys.
+It uses the [OpenSSL](https://www.openssl.org/) to generate certificates and cryptographic keys.

 ## Usage